 With regard to the Company's supply chain, we seek to work with suppliers who share our commitment to respecting human rights.
+We hold our suppliers, vendors and contractors to stringent compliance, anti-corruption, non-conflict, safety and other guidelines and our standard terms and conditions oblige suppliers to adhere to all applicable laws and regulations.

-Procurement professionals apply a rigorous set of standards and follow procedures that outline the requirements for acquiring goods and services, processes for qualifying suppliers, executing contracts and monitoring supplier performance during the contract term.
-Prior to awarding a contract to a new supplier, the Procurement function's due diligence process is designed to screen suppliers across a number of compliance areas (e.g. sanctions, anti-corruption, and human trafficking violations) using government and media databases.
+Procurement professionals apply a rigorous a set of standards and follow procedures that outline the requirements for acquiring goods and services, processes for qualifying suppliers, executing contracts and monitoring supplier performance during the contract term.
+Prior to awarding a contract to a new supplier, Procurement's due diligence process is designed to screen suppliers across a number of compliance areas (e.g. sanctions, anti-corruption, and human trafficking violations) using third-party information such as government and media databases.
+Our due diligence process for identifying, assessing and monitoring human rights risks focuses on three factors: supplier, commodity, and location.
+Identification of a higher risk in these areas triggers our further assessment of a supplier's policies and risk management practices prior to continuing with the contracting process.